Last updated on March 22, 2021

-Design for a Library dialog to help the user quickly find what they need to cite from their library of PDFs.
+Design for a Library inside Reader to help the user quickly find what they need to cite from their collection of PDFs.
 This does not show the interaction in Reader for the user to type annotations in the margin nor a ‘cover’ in Reader or back page where the user can type their general comments, tag the document with Finder tags as well as mark the document as being interesting or not (optional).

 On cmd-l in Author or Reader, produce the following dialog, based on the Open/Save dialog but completely custom.
 On first use, user will have to define what directory they want to use for their Library.
 They can change this at any time by clicking ‘Settings’, lower left.